sheddyranking/Microsolft-Power-Bi./README.md

 > Note: `Cross Filtering and Edit Interaction`-Can be archived by clicking on the a visual then navigating to `Format` Rebin then clicking on `Edit Interactrion` to Turn-Off the Cross Filtering for some Tables and enable you get a a proper visual.

+> `Sync Slicer`- Used to Synchronize two pages and Each Action taken by one will be affected by both.